joao-gabriel-gois/AirCnC/README.md

 ## Offer Spots and Devs to have a chance to connect

-Imagine if companies that has empty spaces in their workplace would have the change to offer it (putting a price or not) to other developers, based on which technologies they are interested?
+Imagine if companies that has empty spaces in their workplace would have the change to offer it (putting a price or not) to other developers, based on which technologies they are interested on?

 Freelance devs may have a chance to work in other companies and talk about code during coffee time.
 Companies may have a chance to understand new uses and discuss product with people that are developing